eserlxl/vglog-filter/doc/BUILD.md

 brew install cmake gcc
 ```

+> **Note**: This project is primarily designed for Linux systems.
+While macOS support is available, some features may have limitations.

 **For Windows (using MSYS2 or WSL):**

 It is recommended to use Windows Subsystem for Linux (WSL) or MSYS2 to build `vglog-filter` on Windows, as the build process is designed for a Unix-like environment.
 Follow the Linux instructions within your WSL environment or install `mingw-w64-x86_64-toolchain` and `cmake` in MSYS2.